Spotlight on Toulouse

 Europe’s aerospace hub is a thriving, synergistic blend of industry giants, start-ups and research centres.
-It is gaining even more prominence as a futuristic supersonic train project sets up shop in the neighbourhood.

 This year began on an upbeat note for Toulouse.
 At the end of January, California-based Hyperloop Transportation Technologies (HTT) announced that it was opening its European research centre in this vibrant city in the south of France.
 The company plans to invest €37 million and create 50 direct jobs as it builds Elon Musk’s futuristic transportation system.